microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 const diceRoller: IDiceRoller = response.value;
 ```

-At this point the Fluid Framework work is done and our DiceRoller is ready to be used.
-We can now read its value to
-render it into the DOM and provide a button to roll the dice by calling its roll() method.
-We'll also register a
-listener for "diceRolled" to learn when the value changes and update the rendering.
-You could use a view framework of
-your choice here if you'd like.

-*view.ts*
+### Connect model instance to view for rendering

+Now that we have the model instance, we can revisit our view to integrate it.
+We'll update the function to take an IDiceRoller, connect our button to the `roll()` method, listen to the `"diceRolled"` event to detect value changes, and read that value from the model.

 ```ts
 export function renderDiceRoller(diceRoller: IDiceRoller, div: HTMLDivElement) {